-C limate change is now the greatest challenge facing our society.
+Iimate change is now the greatest challenge facing our society.
 The scientific evidence of climate change is overwhelming and the global impacts of climate change will be severe.
-It is often seen as a long-term challenge, but the impacts are being experienced now, through unprecedented global trends and through more localised severe weather events, including those experienced in the UK.
+It is often seen as a long-term challenge, but, as the latest IPCC (Intergovernmental Panel on Climate Change) report makes clear, the impacts are being experienced now, through unprecedented global trends and through more localised severe weather events.
 While climate change will have a lasting impact on people and wildlife, it will also define future economic progress.
 Only those places that can demonstrate climate resilience will be able to secure insurance and investment.

-To avoid climate change's worst impacts, it is vital to secure climate stabilisation at less than a 2°C global temperature increase above pre-industrial levels.
-This is the foundation of the UN Paris Agreement on climate change,1 and it requires that drastic action is taken now to reduce our carbon dioxide emissions and conserve our carbon sinks.
+It had been assumed that to avoid climate change's worst impacts, it was vital to secure climate stabilisation at less than a 2°C global temperature increase above pre-industrial levels.
+This is the foundation of the UN Paris Agreement on climate change.
+However, the latest science indicates that 1.5°C is a more realistic target to avoid these worst extremes.
+Even if we can stabilise temperatures at or below the 1.5°C target there will still be significant impacts through severe weather incidents and sea level rise.
+Above all, the latest IPCC report illustrates the vital need to reduce climate change emissions now by transforming our energy systems.